Does a Gluten-Free Diet Help Hashimoto’s Disease?

 Can a Gluten-Free Diet Help Hashimoto’s Thyroid Symptoms and Other Autoimmune Diseases?

 Additionally, it is thought that due to the clustering of autoimmune diseases or more than one autoimmune disease becoming active in the same person, perhaps gluten is the culprit.(Passali, et. al,.
-2020).
+2020)

+However, many people find help for Hashimoto’s Thyroid Disease on a gluten-free diet.
 If you explore a gluten-free diet, work with a professional dietitian who can help you craft a healthy eating plan.

 Hashimotos Gluten-Free Diet Essentials